Sagar2006/ANGEN/README.md

 # ANGEN

-ANGEN is a desktop utility designed to streamline the process of extracting and answering questions from on-screen images using Google's Gemini API.
-With a simple and interactive GUI powered by Tkinter, users can select any area of their screen containing a question, and ANGEN will automatically extract the text, send it to Gemini for processing, and return the answer right in the application window.
+ANGEN is a desktop utility designed to quickly extract and answer questions from on-screen images using Google's Gemini API.
+With a simple interactive GUI powered by Tkinter, users can select any area of their screen containing a question, and ANGEN will automatically extract the text, send it to Gemini for processing, and return the answer right in the application window.

 > **Disclaimer:**
 > This tool is described as a "cheating tool" for students to quickly extract and answer questions from their screen.
 Please use responsibly and in accordance with your local laws, academic policies, and ethical guidelines.